 Are you a young professional with a short job history but some notable accomplishments?
 Emphasize them by creating a separate section of Achievements, making your success story speak for itself.

 The following resume also excels at utilizing horizontal eye movements of the F-shaped reading pattern.
 Using two columns, it manages to put all relevant information into a single page.
-With the most important sections in the right place, it manages to pass the 6 second resume test with ease.
+With the most important sections in the right place, it allows hiring managers to quickly scan for the key info.

 6. Dell: GCP Program Manager Resume Example

 Fresh graduates often struggle with their resumes because they feel embarrassed by the absence of work experience.
-But don’t despair, there are many other things that will make up for it.
+However, there are many other things that will make up for it.

-If you’ve been building up your skills in industry-relevant part-time jobs, don’t hesitate to include them in the Work experience section.
+If you’ve been building up your skills in industry-relevant part-time jobs, don’t hesitate to include them in the Work Experience section of your tech resume.
+Just like this applicant did.

 Also, think about any voluntary work that you did during college.
-Do mention your extracurricular activities — like setting up a local sports promoting NGO — on your resume to portray yourself as an action-oriented individual that’s willing to cooperate.
+Mention your extracurricular activities on your resume to portray yourself as an action-oriented individual that’s willing to cooperate.

 7. IBM: Software Engineer Resume Example